kitforbes/kitforbes.github.io/_posts/articles/2013-09-23-hello-world.md

 ---
 title: "Hello World"
+excerpt: "As a developer, the standard introduction seemed appropriate."
 categories:
   - articles
 ---

-As I am a programmer the standard introduction seemed appropriate.

 Welcome to my little corner of cyberspace where I will be adding to the endless ocean that is, the internet.